Nalwa Assembly constituency: Assembly Election 2024

-2019
+Assembly Election 2019

-In 2019, Ranbir Singh Gangwa of Bharatiya Janata Party won the seat by defeating Randhir Panihar from Indian National Congress with a margin of 9672 votes.

-2014
+Assembly Election 2014

 Ranbir Singh Gangwa Prajapati of Indian National Lok Dal won the 2014 Haryana Legislative Assembly election on 19 October 2014.
-He is an ex member of parliament and a senior leader of Indian national Lokdal party.
+He is an ex-member of parliament and a senior leader of Indian national Lokdal party.
 He defeated ex finance minister and sitting MLA professor Sampat Singh and ex deputy chief minister of Haryana shri Chandermohan Bishnoi with a margin of 7100 votes.

-2009
+Assembly Election 2009

 Nalwa constituency was represented by an ex-minister of Haryana and senior Congress leader of the Haryana State Assembly, Professor Sampat Singh.
 He won the October 2009 elections with a margin of 10,901 votes, defeating Jasma Devi of the Haryana Janhit Congress.
 Jasma Devi is the wife of Bhajan Lal and this was the first defeat of the Bhajanlal clan in Haryana state politics.
 This defeat led to the downfall of Bhajanlal's Haryana Janhit Congress in literal terms for just after winning, five out of total six MLAs of Haryana Janhit Congress left the HJC and joined the Congress.